-I keep my snout to the ground; I burrow
+I keep my snout to the ground; I

 deep into the earth, and churn it as I go,